-15. Reports
+15. REPORTS

-15.1.
-The Primary Investigator is required to submit the following reports:

-- Annual progress reports: due every 12 months from the Grant start date, as stated on the executed Grant Agreement (see Terms and Conditions 1.1).
+- 15.1.
+The Primary Investigator is required to submit the following reports: - Annual progress reports: due every 12 months from the Grant start date, as stated on the executed Grant Agreement (see Terms and Conditions 1.1).
 A short summary in language intelligible to the lay reader should also be submitted for possible use in FightMND publications and on our website; - Interim reports: brief six-monthly reports of no more than three pages on project progress; - Final report: required within twelve weeks after completion of the Grant project.
 A detailed final report covering the whole project will be substituted for the annual report.
 In addition, a summary should also be provided in language intelligible to the lay reader.
 Researchers must avoid the use of jargon and technical language and should pitch the summary at the level of a science feature in a broadsheet newspaper.
-The summary may be used in FightMND publications; and - FightMND Research Symposium: the Primary Investigator is required to present progress of the project annually, and at the FightMND Research Symposium.
+The summary may be used in FightMND publications; and - Research Conferences: Investigators are encouraged to present progress of the project at MND-relevant research meetings. - 15.2.

-15.2.
 Instalments for the Grant will be paid only after receipt of progress reports and their approval by FightMND.
-Payment may be delayed if reports are not submitted on time and/or if clarification is required.

-15.3.
-Feedback to people living with MND and/ or Carers.
+Payment may be delayed if reports are not submitted on time and/or if clarification is required. - 15.3.
+Feedback to people living with MND and/or Carers.
 All grantees are encouraged to provide regular information on their research to be circulated by FightMND for patients and carers.
 Where volunteers are involved in research, grantees are required to provide regular feedback to the participants and FightMND, in addition to annual reports and publications.

-16. Site Visits and Progress Meetings
+16. SITE VISITS AND PROGRESS MEETINGS

-16.1.
-FightMND reserves the right to visit the grantee's laboratories during the period of the Grant to discuss project progress, and welcomes invitations to do so.
+- 16.1.
+FightMND reserves the right to visit the grantee's laboratories and/or research facilities during the period of the Grant to discuss project progress and welcomes invitations to do so. - 16.2.

-16.2.
 Grantees may be asked to attend six-monthly progress meetings to discuss progress with FightMND representatives and donors.
-These may be arranged in conjunction with site visits.
+These may be arranged in conjunction with site visits. - 16.3.

-16.3.
 Grantees may be asked to take part in FightMND communication projects such as video content to help facilitate feedback to FightMND's donors on outcomes related to the Grant.

-17. Publications, Presentations, Acknowledgments and Publicity
+17. PUBLICATIONS, PRESENTATIONS, ACKNOWLEDGMENTS AND PUBLICITY